CERTCC/VINCE/README.md

 ## Bugs and Feature Requests

-If you are using VINCE and have a bug, feature request, or other issue to report, please open a issue in this project.
+If you are using VINCE and have a bug, feature request, or other issue to report, please open an [issue](https://github.com/CERTCC/VINCE/issues) in this project.

 ## Code